Carnosaur (novel): Plot

 Pascal and Jenny escape to the authorities, but are not believed until the Tarbosaurus catches back up with their car and devours a police officer.
-All across rural England, reports begin flooding in on mysterious deaths by both the prehistoric animals and extant predators Penward kept in his zoo.
-A plesiosaur kills a bird poacher before also picking off teens aboard a pleasure boat, a Dilophosaurus kills a Member of Parliament after breaking into his rural home, the Megalosaurus gets run over by a lorry whose driver is killed by a panther, an Altispinax attacks a herd of cows before killing the farmer attempting to stop it, a Scolosaurus confronts a FV101 Scorpion, and the Tarbosaurus destroys a pub before invading people's gardens.
+All across rural England, reports begin flooding in on mysterious deaths caused by both the prehistoric animals and the modern-day predators Penward kept in his zoo.
+A plesiosaur is spotted by a bird poacher who is killed by one of Penward's escaped tigers, before also picking off teens aboard a pleasure boat, a Dilophosaurus kills a Member of Parliament after breaking into his rural home, the Megalosaurus gets run over by a lorry whose driver is killed by a panther, an Altispinax attacks a herd of cows before killing the farmer attempting to stop it, and the Tarbosaurus destroys a pub before invading a neighborhood development.
 The British Army is called, and soon many dinosaurs are killed but at often great loss of life to civilians or soldiers.
-The Dilophosaurus is shelled, the plesiosaur is bombarded with depth charges, armed helicopters hunt down the Altispinax, a tank kills the Scolosaurus after it destroys the first Scorpion, and the Deinonychus is killed in Penward's manor when soldiers storm the facility after it eviscerates a colonel.
+The Dilophosaurus is shelled, the plesiosaur is bombarded with depth charges, armed helicopters hunt down the Altispinax, a FV101 Scorpion tank kills a Scolosaurus after it destroys another Scorpion, and the Deinonychus is killed in Penward's manor when soldiers storm the facility after it eviscerates a colonel.
 The Tarbosaurus breaks into an indoor mall and chases Pascal and Jenny though it, before being forced back by a fire hose being shot into its ear.
 Eventually, the creature is killed when a support pillar causes a roof to collapse on it.

 The next day, Pascal goes to visit Jenny at her home, only to find her badly injured, and her family dead, killed by a second Deinonychus which Pascal slays with a pitchfork.
 Meanwhile, the dying Penward traps his wife inside a farmhouse, where she is eaten alive by two newly hatched Tyrannosaurus rex.
 At the conclusion of the story, aside from the baby Tyrannosaurus, the only other dinosaur left alive is a baby Brachiosaurus that is to be exhibited at a British zoo.